orthanc-mirrors/orthanc-book/Sphinx/source/faq/scalability.rst

   correctly configured in that respect.

 * We suggest to use the default filesystem storage area.
-Of course, make sure that the filesystem is properly backup, and that technologies such as RAID are enabled.
+Of course, make sure that the filesystem is properly backed up, and that technologies such as RAID are enabled.
 Make sure that the option ``EnableStorage`` of the PostgreSQL plugins is set to ``false``.